Business Data Analysis

 Analysts are experts at data analytics, especially in the fields of business.
 Analysts understand the major processes used in business, and how those processes might be affected by trends outside and inside the organization.

 Depending on the current strategic priorities of the business, analysts might focus their expertise on the analysis of stakeholders, marketing, finances, risk, and information technology.

 What is a Business Process?

-Business processes are often classified in three major levels, including governance, management and operational.
+Business processes are often classified into three major levels, including governance, management, and operational.
 Governance is typically the role of a Board of Directors, in the case of corporations.
-Board members ensure clear purpose and top-level priorities for the corporation.
+Board members ensure a clear purpose and top-level priorities for the corporation.
 Management is the purview of executives and managers, who ensure the most effective and efficient means to work toward that purpose and address those priorities.
 Operations include the day-to-day activities to carry out those means.

 What Are Some Common Business Processes?

 This method focuses on developing four overall indicators, or measurements, to assess progress toward achieving organizational results.
 The indicators address customer perspective, internal business processes, learning and growth, and financials.
 Although the method can require extensive use of resources, the Balanced Scorecard is beginning to receive strong attention among many organizations.

 This method aims to increase organizational performance by radically re-designing the organization’s structures and processes, by starting over from the ground up.
 BPR can be demanding on employees, who are often already overloaded with other work.
 There are many proponents – and increasingly, it seems – opponents of BPR.
 Still, the process might be one of few that really forces leaders to take a complete, fresh look at systems in their organization and how to re-develop those systems anew.

 This method (or movement) focuses on the collection and management of critical knowledge in an organization to increase its capacity for achieving results.
 Knowledge management often includes extensive use of computer technology.
 In and of itself, this is not an overall comprehensive process assured to improve performance.